Antarctic Bases and Buildings - 3

 Base design - huts placed in protective dome on snow surface, became buried over time due to snow build up

-The next station was built by the National Science Foundation (NSF) in 1975, it consisted of a geodesic dome 50m wide (165 feet) and 16 m high (50 feet) which was the main station which housed the accommodation and laboratories.
-The dome itself was a protective skin, inside it were more conventional wooden buildings.
+The next station was built by the National Science Foundation (NSF) in 1974, it consisted of a geodesic dome 50m wide (165 feet) and 16 m high (50 feet) which was the main station which housed the accommodation and laboratories.
+The dome itself was a protective skin, inside it were three conventional two story wooden buildings.

 There were also metal arches that housed such things as power plants, fuel and other equipment that either didn't need to kept close to the accommodation or could be readily stored without any heating.

-This base had a capacity of 30 people though up to 80 more could be accommodated during the summer months in particular, in huts and tents (usually "Jamesways" - as developed in the Korean War).
+This base had a capacity of 30 people though up to 80 more could be accommodated during the summer months in particular, in huts and tents ("Jamesways", very substantial walk in tents as developed in the Korean War).

 The dome was dismantled and removed from Antarctica during the 2009/10 season.
 It had been intended to last for 10, maybe 15 years, but in the end was in place for nearly 35 years.